lowe-lab-ucl/arboretum/README.md

 ### Usage

-Once installed, Arboretum will be visible in the `Plugins > Add Dock Widget > arboretum` menu in napari.
+Once installed, Arboretum will be visible in the `Plugins > Add Dock Widget > napari-arboretum` menu in napari.
 To visualize a lineage tree, (double) click on one of the tracks in a napari `Tracks` layer.

 ### Examples